xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/group.7.rst

 \ **kcmdline**\  (bootparams.kcmdline)

- Arguments to be passed to the kernel
+ (Deprecated, use addkcmdline instead) Arguments to be passed to the kernel.